hideckies/hermit/docs/tutorials/simple-implant-beacon.md

 Assume that you've already installed Hermit.
 If not yet, see [the Installation page](../installation.md) and try [Getting Started](../getting-started.md).

+> IMPORTANT: It's heavily recommended to use **a virtual machine** for Windows victim machine because If we modify the registry etc., the system might not work properly.

 ## 1. Start C2 Server

 Go to the Hermit project directory then run `./hermit` command.